pengowray/VaraHuffmanNet/README.md

 > ― Douglas Adams, The Hitchhiker’s Guide to the Galaxy

 * The Federal Communications Commission (FCC) encourages the publication of information about novel amateur radio protocols.
-* The only information from about VARA's protocols from the author is virtually commentless source code.
+* The only information about VARA's protocols from the author is virtually commentless source code.
 * It is not published directly on the author's website, nor on any code repository website like github, gitlab or sourceforge, but published as a link labeled "[VARA Huffman compression](https://mega.nz/file/DCAxiKAJ#ALMqL6SwQYktbFmORomy68Mry-IY3UvxvJJY3xfwn3o)" which goes to file hosting service mega.nz, a site notorious for having paywalls and giving hour-long delays to free-tier users to download files.
 * The source code is not a plain text file but instead inside a PDF.
 * The code is invalid when copied out of the PDF, requiring manual reformatting.